qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/theme.md

 ## Theme color
-You can use `setThemeColor()` method to change the theme color of PyQt-Fluent-Widgets.
+`themeColor()` returns current theme color, and you can use `setThemeColor()` method to change the theme color of QFluentWidgets.
 This method accepts the following three types of parameters:
 * `QColor`
 * `Qt.GlobalColor`
 * `str`: Hex color strings or color names, such as `#0065d5` or `red`.